amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

 }
 ```

-> 💡 **Tip:** This user will be your main admin for deploying and managing the resume parser project.
+> Tip: This user will be your main admin for deploying and managing the resume parser project.

 ---

-## 2️⃣ Create an IAM Role for Lambda Execution
+## 2. Create an IAM Role for Lambda Execution

 - [ ] Go to **IAM → Roles → Create Role**
 - [ ] Use Case: **AWS Service → Lambda**